corylanou/corylanou.github.io/index.md

 ### Bio

-Cory LaNou is a full stack web developer and entrepreneur with over 18 years of experience.
-Cory has published several technical articles and spoken at conferences around the world.
-After 11 years of being a successful serial entrepreneur, he has joined the InfluxDB team, working on building an open source time series database, written in Go.
-He is active in the Go community, having founded Denver Gophers, one of the top Go meetups in the world, as well as Chicago and Minneapolis Go meetups.
-Teaching has always been a passion, and over the past 2 years has led numerous workshops and multi-day training.
+Cory is a full stack technologist (except JavaScript, which he loathes) who has specialized in start-ups for the last 18 years.
+He was part of the Core engineering team of [InfluxDB](https://influxdata.com), a highly scalable, distributed time series database written in Go.
+Active in the international Go community, Cory has published several articles related to Go along with creating and leading Go workshops and training courses.
+While thinking globally, he acts locally by organizing several regional technology Meetups in the Midwest and mentoring new developers and aspiring entrepreneurs.

 ### Work History
 Interested in where I have worked?
 Just check out my [LinkedIn Profile](http://www.linkedin.com/in/corylanou).